MicrosoftDocs/windows-itpro-docs/windows/keep-secure/take-ownership-of-files-or-other-objects.md

 ---
 title: Take ownership of files or other objects (Windows 10)
-description: Describes the best practices location values policy management and security considerations for the Take ownership of files or other objects security policy setting.
+description: Describes the best practices, location, values, policy management, and security considerations for the Take ownership of files or other objects security policy setting. ms.assetid: cb8595d1-74cc-4176-bb15-d97663eebb2d ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: cb8595d1-74cc-4176-bb15-d97663eebb2d
-ms.prod: W10
-ms.mktglfcycl: deploy